 A collaboration between an Indian designer and an organisation for hand loom weavers.
 This creates a new collection of colourful and contemporary scarves.

 The scarves are woven by hand.
-The very fine weaving has been made with hand spun and hand dyed yarns from mulberry silk & khadi cotton.
+The very fine weaving has been made with hand spun and hand dyed yarns from mulberry silk & hand spun and hand woven cotton.

 The scarves are woven especially for Tulsi Crafts.